TradingView vs TC2000: Which Platform Fits Your Trading Style

 Which Platform is Actually for Options Traders?

-If your trading involves options, the choice between these two platforms becomes incredibly straightforward.
-TC2000 is built with the options trader in mind.
+If your trading involves options, the choice is straightforward.
+TC2000 is built for options traders.

 Pricing Comparison